Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 Advantages of Fall Planting:

 • Soil Warmth: The soil is still relatively warm in the fall, which encourages root growth even as air temperatures cool down.
-This is beneficial for root development.

 • Less Watering: Fall typically brings more consistent rainfall, reducing the need for frequent watering.
 This can make the maintenance of newly planted perennials easier.

-• Spring Blooms: Some perennials planted in the fall may produce blooms in the following spring, enhancing your garden’s early-season beauty.
+• Spring Blooms: Some perennials planted in the fall may produce blooms the following spring, enhancing your garden’s early-season beauty.

 Considerations for Fall Planting: